 provision of recommendations only, by technical staff to control room staff

 g.
-Verify that the licensee has correctly determined the applicable sections of Subpart I for each individual who is subject to the issue of concern.
+Verify that the licensee has correctly determined the applicable sections of Subpart I for each individual who is subject to the issue of concern/inspection sample.

 03.02 Applicable licensees and entities are required to implement the general provisions specified in 10 CFR 26.203 with some portions, such as policies, rolled into the FFD program.
 Additional procedures may be put in place to address the specific requirements of Subpart I.